section-engineering-education/engineering-education/content/articles/creating-responsive-line-and-bar-charts-with-semantic-ui-and-react/index.md

     alt: Creating Responsive Line and Bar charts with React and Semantic-UI Image
 ---

-Graphical representation is one of the most prevalent methods used to visualize and analyze data.
+Graphical representation is one of the most prevalent methods to visualize and analyze data.
 The most common types of graphical representation of data are bar charts and bars graphs.

 <!--more-->

-Line and bar charts have various applications to data visualization and representation.
+Line and bar charts have various applications in data visualization and representation.
 Among the applications of these charts include statistics of user engagements, user growth, ratings of products, and other commodities.

 This tutorial will walk the reader through the various steps and dependencies required to build a responsive chart project.
 We will use React.js, semantic-ui, and CSS to generate line and bar charts with a set of coordinates and datasets.

 Think of it as plotting a graph with a set of variables in mathematics but in this case, React.js.

 ### Key takeaways
-After completion of this tutorial, the reader should  understand the following:
+After completiing the tutorial, the reader should understand the following:
 - Getting started with React functional components
 - Installing and adding the semantic-UI dependency to a web project
 - Creating reusable components with React.js